 Summer brings warm weather over much of the United States.
-The hot weather can be hard on younger people or those with health issues.
-However, as one gets older, the added stress of warm weather is a greater issue.
-If you care for an older family member or live afar and worry about their well-being, some common-sense advice will make it easier on them and give you peace-of-mind.
+The hot weather can be brutal on both the young and old.
+However, as one gets older, the added stress of warm weather is a more significant problem.
+If you care for an older family member or live afar and worry about their well-being, some common-sense advice will make it easier on them and give you peace of mind.

 "No one is comfortable when the temperature soars," said Hirsch, who is a professor of internal medicine, "but seniors account for a disproportionate number of heat-related hospitalizations and deaths."

 As our bodies age, skin and fat tissue, the body's insulators, tend to thin.
 Because of that change, seniors regulate temperature less efficiently, putting them at greater risk than others from heat-related health problems.
 Signs of dehydration or heat exhaustion are less pronounced in seniors, who:

 - Tend to sweat less than younger people—so their bodies don't shed heat as easily as they once did.